 This piece by Henry Moore in 1935, called “Carving”, in particular became of great interest to me.
 Part of what interest me was the simple form and the added dimension created by the pierced hole.

 In 2003, I put together a series of sketches that were based on this work.

 In first couple of sketches, I tried to emulate the form to feel out the direction I wanted to explore further.

 My intent was not to copy Henry Moore’ s work and make it in glass.
 I viewed it as a starting point while I was trying to wrap my head around the reasons for moving in this direction.

-By 2004, I had begun making glass sculptures based on this sketch.
+By 2004, I had begun making glass sculptures based on this sketch, such as the Jade-green Bolinas shown here.
 Also at this time, I began to explore color techniques that would later permeate throughout the next body of work.

 In 2006, I began to incorporate elements from past work.
-The 2010 piece on the left is what the Trans Bolinas became and evolved into.
+The Trans Bolinas evolved into the current form.
+Shown here in the amber and yellow color palette.
 The translucent quality created by the sand blasted surface added a dimension to the form.
 These and other qualities worked their way into the Melange Series of sculpture.